-Pinellas County is a Charter county established under the Constitution and Laws of the State of Florida in 1912.
+Pinellas County is a Charter County established under the Constitution and Laws of the State of Florida in 1912.
 The County approved the Home Rule Charter in 1980, consequently establishing a BCC/Administrator form of government.
+The elected seven-member BCC is the legislative and governing body of Pinellas County.
+The County Administrator serves as the chief administrative officer who oversees daily County operations.
 The elected Constitutional Officers include the:

 - Clerk of the Circuit Court and Comptroller

-- Board of County Commissioners

 - Property Appraiser

+- Public Defender

 - Sheriff

+- State Attorney

 - Supervisor of Elections

 - Tax Collector

-The Clerk is a Constitutional Officer whose authority and responsibilities derive from constitutional and statutory provisions.
+The Clerk is a Constitutional Officer whose authority and responsibilities are derived from constitutional and statutory provisions.
 Section 1(d), Article VIII, of the State Constitution, provides for the election of certain County officers including a Clerk of the Circuit Court.
 The latter part of this section specifies that: